inofix/ansible-acme-setup/README.md

 Sure, this role may change in the future, but we will only expand features to not break backwards compatibility.

-If radical changes should become necessary, a new role will be created, probably with an 'ng' or version suffix...
+If radical changes should become necessary, a new role will be created, probably with a version suffix...

 Installation
 ------------